10 Interesting Facts About Vietnam That Can Make You Surprised

 shops in front of houses

-All shops in front of houses. ©Vietnamdrive
+All the shops in front of houses. ©Vietnamdrive

 In addition to the crucial business and production sectors controlled by the state to balance life and society, the small projects of the locals are an indispensable factor contributing to the appearance of the economy.
 A large number of people in Vietnam choose to do freelance business to improve their desire to be self-employed in terms of time, finances, and lifestyle.